Shahzeb-Kazmi/DSC-Solution-Challenge/README.md

 - Once done, attach a physical Android device or start an emulator.
 Click on Run.
 The project will build the app in debug mode and it will run smoothly on your device.

+- To test out the app with a general test account, sign in using these credentials:
+  Email: test@test.com
+  Password: test1234

 ## Website

 - Tulba website source code is also included in this repository named Tulba-Website.zip.
 The website has been deployed using Firebase and is live at https://tulba-pk.web.app/